 - Test your paper prototypes with users by asking them to do certain operations and then observing the resulting actions.
 Don’t worry about big usability testing at end, do it often and informally with people who are easy to access and know enough about that business.

 - AVOID COMPLEX HIGH FIDELITY USER INTERFACE DESIGN TOOLS.
 They really slow you down and lock in decisions far too early.
 These decision are often wrong.

-The root cause of an unstable UI design is usually a lack of detailed knowledge about the customer requirements and technical limitations.
-The product backlog and its user stories and acceptance criteria are probably not in very good shape.
-To cover these gaps the UI person has to go find out a lot of detail to create the design, which slows them down and results in numerous design changes during the sprint.
-The UI designer is likely having to make up for lack of knowledge or lack of effort on the part of the Product Owner.
+Lack of detailed knowledge about the customer needs and technical limitations can result in an unstable UI.
+This lack of understanding results in an unclear product backlog and user stories coming into the sprint.
+To cover these gaps the UI person has to go find out the missing details to create the design, which slows them down and results in numerous design changes during the sprint.
+The UI designer is making up for lack of knowledge or lack of effort on the part of the Product Owner.
 Fix this root cause by getting the Product Owner to improve the product backlog so the designer and the team have better user stories and acceptance criteria coming into the sprint.
-User Interface work is simply another form of software requirement, as are software architecture, features, and test plans.
+User Interface work is simply another form of software requirements, as are software architecture, features, and test plans.
 All of these activities can be done in a “just in time” and emergent fashion and result in consistent architectures and usable interfaces.
+As User Interaction designers it is important to focus on the end result, great software, and to help the team realize that goal.
+The UI design artifacts: wireframes, clickable concepts, specs, etc. are often over-valued by UI designers.
+These are tools in our toolbox and are not essential.
+Choose the tools and the collaboration model that takes the least amount of time and offer the greatest impact on the goal of delivering great software.
+That goal is best achieved by working side by side with team members building the software.
 Many are doing it today.
 However it does require people to change their behavior, and that is likely the hardest thing to do.